Understanding the German Business Visa Framework

 For entrepreneurs, include:

-- Company bank statements for the past 6 months
+- Company bank statements, typically for the past six months

 - Memorandum of Association or partnership agreements

-- Letter from your company explaining the business purpose
+- Letter from your company explaining the business purpose, stating your job position, date of joining the company, and monthly salary and allowances

 Documentation and Application Process